 Earlier this year, the De Beers Blue was auctioned at Sotheby’s Hong Kong.
 Fetching a price of more than USD 57.4 million, it is one of the most expensive diamonds in the world ever sold at an auction.

-The De Beers Cullinan Blue was discovered as a rough stone in South Africa’s historic Cullinan mine in April 2021.
+The De Beers Blue was discovered as a rough stone in South Africa’s historic Cullinan mine in April 2021.
 According to Sotheby’s, the 15.10-carat gem is the largest and most valuable blue diamond ever to be sold at an auction.
 It is also the largest internally flawless step-cut vivid blue diamond ever graded by the Gemological Institute of America (GIA).

-It is noteworthy that De Beers Cullinan Blue is the first blue diamond weighing over 15 carats to have come to the auction table.
+It is noteworthy that De Beers Blue is the first blue diamond weighing over 15 carats to have come to the auction table.
 Only five blue diamonds of over 10 carats have previously been sold at auctions.

 Additionally, diamonds are among the costliest gems in history, prized for their beauty, shine and rarity.
-Thus, the estimated value of De Beers Cullinan Blue does not come as a surprise.
+Thus, the estimated value of De Beers Blue does not come as a surprise.

 Grading and certification of priceless diamonds

 The value of all diamonds is measured as a combination of four Cs — carat, cut, colour and clarity.
 Other than the GIA, diamonds are rated by the American Gem Society (AGS).
 Together, they are the two most reputed diamond grading and certification bodies in the world.

 Although some of the world’s most famous diamonds are deemed priceless, there is no sale record of these most sought-after gems in history.
 Moreover, some of them have not even been evaluated in recent years, which could have determined their estimated price.
 Others, especially pink and blue diamonds, have been auctioned across the world for record prices.